snowkylin/async_rl/readme.md

 # Play Atari Games with TensorFlow and Asynchronous RL

-This is a Tensorflow implementation of asyncronous 1-step Q learning with improvement on weight update process (use minibatch) to speed up the training process.
+This is a Tensorflow implementation of asyncronous 1-step Q learning with improvement on weight update process (use minibatch) to speed up training.
 Algorithm can be fount at [Asynchronous Methods for Deep Reinforcement Learning](https://arxiv.org/abs/1602.01783)

 ## Demo